 We’re not talking here about when you’ve actually deleted a file in Windows, though there are ways you might recover from that kind of mishap as well.
 Also, you’d be well served to put some additional preventative measures in place before you actually run into this problem.
 Back up your computer regularly and consider turning on the file version feature in Windows.
 That said, if you do run into a problem with an unsaved Office file, here’s how to recover it.

 How to Recover an Unsaved Office File

-For these instructions, we’re working in Word 2016, but the steps are almost identical in other Office 2016 applications like Excel and PowerPoint.
-Also, the recovery feature has been around for a long time, so if you’re using an older version of Office (going back to at least Office 2007), you’ll still be able to attempt recovery.
+For these instructions, we’re working in with the version of Microsoft Word included in Microsoft 365, but the steps are almost identical in other Microsoft 365 applications like Excel and PowerPoint.
+It will be the same in Office 2021, too.
+Also, the recovery feature has been around for a long time, so if you’re using an older version of an Office app, like Word 2016 or even Word 2007, you’ll still be able to attempt recovery.
 You might just have to hunt around a bit for the actual commands.

 On the Info page, click “Manage Document” and then, from the drop-down menu, choose “Recover Unsaved Documents.”
 Note also that you have an option for deleting all unsaved documents should you want to do that.

 The UnsavedFiles folder contains all unsaved files Office has created temporary backups for.
 Select the file you need and then click Open.

 Office applications automatically save temporary backups of files at periodic intervals (every 10 minutes, by default), so your file should contain most of the work you lost.